 Risk Appetite monitoring is a critical part of the quarterly reporting to the Board and Senior Management.
 The Bank and its Board of Directors are committed to manage all material risks to which the Bank is exposed specific to its business model / strategy.
 The Bank has in place a clearly defined Risk Appetite Policy and a Risk Appetite Statement supporting the Policy.
 This Policy sets the boundaries to be used in assisting the Bank in the decision-making process and managing the existing risks.
-Risk f) Qualitative information on stress testing

-Management Monitors Risk Appetite Metrics using Risk reports and Risk Dashboards.
-In addition to reporting to the Board and senior management, in case of breach in Regulatory Risk Appetite metrics, the Bank has process in place to take immediate steps to follow the thresholds stipulated by SAMA, by virtue of formulating an action plan and communicating the same to SAMA.
+Risk Management monitors Risk Appetite Metrics using Risk reports and Risk Dashboards.
+In addition to reporting to the Board and senior management, in case of breach in regulatory Risk Appetite metrics, the Bank has process in place to take immediate steps to be in compliance with the thresholds stipulated by SAMA, by virtue of formulating an action plan and communicating the same to SAMA.